Say10

 "Say10" (stylized in all caps) is a song by American rock band Marilyn Manson.
 It is the fourth track from their tenth studio album, Heaven Upside Down (2017).
 The song's title was first revealed in July 2016, when Marilyn Manson announced it as the working title for the then-upcoming studio album.
-A teaser video of the song was released on the same day as the 2016 US presidential election, and features the vocalist brandishing a bloodstained knife whilst standing over a decapitated corpse, which was widely reported to represent Donald Trump.
+A teaser video of the song was released on the same day as the 2016 US presidential election, and features the vocalist brandishing a bloodstained knife while standing over a decapitated corpse, which was widely reported to represent Donald Trump.
 Its official music video was released on October 9, 2017 and features Johnny Depp.

 Composition and style

 In July 2016, during an interview with Ryan J. Downey at the APMAs, Marilyn Manson revealed "Say10" to be the title track of the band's then-forthcoming tenth studio album.

 Eleanor Goodman from Metal Hammer described the track as a "big, snarling anthem that seems purpose-built for stages", while Gigwise said it was reminiscent of material found on Mechanical Animals.
 Greg Kennelty of Metal Injection commended Manson and Tyler Bates' use of dynamics on the song, writing that each musician – through their respective vocals and production – throw "punches only when [they] need to.
 Why waste all your energy going full force when there's a more subtle and effective tactic of getting what you want?
 After all, you rarely need aggression when aiming straight for the jugular."